 Sources of International Comparative Advantage

 This is the first book to present a clear empirical picture of the international exchange of goods and of the resources that account for the exchanges that occur.
 It fully articulates the Heckscher-Ohlin theory of international comparative advantage, in which a country's factor endowments (land, labor, capital) play a crucial role in determining trade patterns.
 The theory is carefully link to the book's analysis.
-Using tables, graphs, and econometric data summaries, it describes the patterns of trade and the patterns of resource supplies of fifty-nine countries and explains these trade patterns in terms of the abundance of eleven resources.
+Using tables, graphs, and econometric data summaries, Learner describes the patterns of trade and the patterns of resource supplies of fifty-nine countries and explains these trade patterns in terms of the abundance of eleven resources.
 His study should create a standard by which other data analyses will be judged in the future.

-"Leamer's new book represents one of the most serious attempts at linking economic theory with observations that I have ever encountered.
-The underlying intellectual honesty in approaching all econometric problems involved is most impressive and should serve as a shining example to all applied econometricians."
+Leamer's new book represents one of the most serious attempts at linking economic theory with observations that I have ever encountered.
+The underlying intellectual honesty in approaching all econometric problems involved is most impressive and should serve as a shining example to all applied econometricians.